-Visual Arts is an exciting and challenging course with opportunities to learn about yourself as an artist, other artists, artworks, audiences and the amazing world in which they practice artmaking.
-In Visual Arts we foster creativity, problem solving, independent learning, development of critical thinking and the ability to think outside the square.
+Visual Arts invites you to explore a wide range of artistic mediums, from painting and drawing to printmaking, photography, ceramics, sculpture, time-based works, and installation.
+Our brand new, well-equipped studios provide the perfect environment for you to experiment, create, and find your artistic voice.
+Visual Arts is where you will learn about yourself as an artist, other artists, artworks, audiences, and the amazing world in which they practice artmaking.
+In Visual Arts, we foster creativity, problem-solving, independent learning, critical thinking development, and the ability to think outside the box.